What engine oil do I need for my car?

 The type of oil that your vehicle requires will all depend on the engine.
 If you have a modern vehicle, it will likely have a recommended oil grade and manufacturer, which is usually listed within the vehicle manual.
-This grade, also known as the oil viscosity, will be shown in numbers, separated by the letter ‘w’.
-This is often regarded the most important part of oil, as it refers to the ‘flowability’ of the oil (thin oil has low viscosity while thick oil has high viscosity).
-If you’re unsure on what type of oil you should use for your vehicle, your owner’s manual will be able to tell you.
-If you have misplaced this or you’re still unsure which oil to choose, you can always get in touch with a member of our specialist team who can advise you on your required oil or even an oil upgrade to help improve engine performance.
+This grade is also known as the oil viscosity and will be shown in numbers, separated by the letter ‘w’.

+Most car manufacturers have their own grades of engine oil, that can be used in specific makes and models of cars.
+If you’re unsure what type of oil you should use for your vehicle, your owner’s manual will be able to help you.
+If you have misplaced this or you’re still unsure which oil to choose, you can always get in touch with a member of our specialist team who can advise you on your required oil or even provide an oil upgrade to help improve engine performance.

 Different types of engine oil

 What type of oil does my car need?

 When you come to buy the oil for your vehicle, you’ll likely be met with three different types of engine oil.
 These include:

 - Mineral oil – this is the most affordable oil and is the most natural product.

 - Synthetic oil – this type is the most expensive as it has a number of benefits, such as engine cleaning properties and can reduce fuel consumption.